gatling/gatling/src/sphinx/realtime_monitoring/index.rst

 * *requestName* is the name of your request
 * *status* is either **ok** (for successful requests), **ko** (for failed requests) or **all** (for both successful and failed requests)
 * *metric* is one of the metrics described above

+* StatsD Specific settings
+** *responseSampleRate* is a percentage (represented as a double) to control how often response metrics will be reported to statsD.
+This sample rate it sent to statsD so it can take it into account when generating metrics to forward to graphite (like P99).

 System under test metrics
 -------------------------